 - Tuck your dried seeds into any gaps to finish.
 Set the table, and have a lovely Christmas!

 Want a kenzan too so you can create sustainable arrangements at home?
-We stock Australian made kenzans in 3 sizes, on our GIFTS page.
+We stock a range of Australian made kenzans here.